This post may contain affiliate links from which i can earn a commission

 First up is one of my favourite food bloggers.
 Carolyn from All Day I Dream About Food somehow makes low carb super delicious in taste and looks.

 - Avocado which is full of healthy, beneficial fats that will keep you feeling full and sustain you until your next meal.
+A great addition of your losing weight.
 With nearly 20 vitamins, minerals and phytonutrients they certainly pack a punch.

 Here’s what Carolyn has to say about her switched up version of this recipe with only 4.5 gms of carbs.